 A home insurance policy offers protection against the loss or damage caused to the house and its assets.
-Some insurers also offer a comprehensive home insurance policy that protects your home in case of fire, terrorism, and natural calamities like an earthquake, floods, storms, etc.
+Some insurers also offer a comprehensive home insurance policy that protects your home in case of fire, terrorism, and natural calamities like earthquakes, floods, storms, etc.

-If you live in a rented house then you can buy insurance for the contents of your house.
-And if you have your own house you can opt for a home insurance package policy that covers the building and the contents in the insured building.
-Some insurers also provide alternate accommodation cover.
-Not only this, destruction due to a terrorist attack is also covered by some insurers.
-Therefore, buying a home insurance policy is a step towards protecting your wealth, and should be a part of your finances.
+- If you live in a rented house, you can purchase insurance for the contents of your house.
+If you have your own house, you can opt for a home insurance package policy that covers the building and the contents of the insured building.
+Generally, insurance companies provide alternate accommodation cover and covers the loss of rent.
+Therefore, buying a home insurance policy is a step towards protecting your wealth and should be a part of your finances.

-To determine how much coverage amount you would need or the Sum assured amount that you should opt for depends on the structure, area, construction, and belongings in your house.
-Here is a simple formula that the insurers follow to assess the value of your property structure and its belongings.
+To determine how much coverage amount you would need or the sum-insured amount that you should opt for depends on the structure, area, construction, and belongings in your house.
+Here is a simple formula that the insurers follow to assess the value of your property structure and its belongings:

-Sum insured for the property structure =Built-up area x cost of construction per square foot (as on the date of policy purchase)
+Sum insured for the property structure =Built-up area X Cost of Construction per square foot (as of the date of policy purchase)

-For instance, if the area of your property is 1000 square feet and the rate of construction decided by the insurance company is Rs 500 per square feet, then the coverage amount or sum insured for your property structure will be Rs 15 Lakh.
+For instance, if the area of your property is 1000 square feet and the rate of construction decided by the insurance company is ₹ 500 per square foot, then the coverage amount or sum insured for your property structure will be ₹ 15 Lakh.

-Sum assured for the content in the house is to be determined based on the Actual Cash Value (ACV) of the asset or the Current Market Value minus the Depreciation for the usage.
+The sum assured for the content in the house is to be determined based on the Actual Cash Value (ACV) of the asset or the current market value minus the depreciation for the usage.

-Whether you live in a rented apartment or have your property you can consider buying a home insurance policy and protect your house from unforeseen natural and man-made calamities.
-Even societies can get house insurance cover for the property structures.
-Buying the right type of home insurance would ensure protection to your house against the numerous risks that it is susceptible to.
+Whether you live in a rented apartment or own property, you must consider buying a home insurance policy to protect your house from unforeseen natural and man-made calamities.
+Buying the right type of home insurance would ensure the protection of your house against the numerous risks it is susceptible to.